 Test the Spirits

 How do we do that?
 Test the spirits?
 We need to ask some questions.
 Does this "truth" or its teacher confess that Jesus Christ is Lord?
 That He came in the flesh, that He died and rose again for our sins?
-That He is the only way to the Father?
+Is He the only way to the Father?
 Does this teaching agree that the Bible was divinely inspired?
 That it should be our final Authority?
 Does it inspire and endorse love (as the Bible defines it) for God and others?
 Obedience to God’s commands?
 Holiness of life and unity of the Spirit as goals?
 Does this teacher demonstrate humility and integrity, accountability, and transparency?
-Have a look at Matthew 7:15-20 as well.
+Have a look at Matthew 7:15-20.

 False on purpose